Battle of Seseña: Aftermath

 The attack failed, because the Spanish Republican infantry had no training to operate with tanks, but the Soviet tanks were shown to be effective.
 According to Thomas, one Soviet tank destroyed 11 Italian tankettes.
-The same day a squadron of Russian Katiuska bombers attacked Seville.
+Rebel sources reported one tankette destroyed and another disabled and later recovered.
+The same day a squadron of Soviet Tupolev SB bombers attacked Seville.
 Because the arrival of the Soviet weapons Nazi Germany decided to increase their aid to the Nationalists and to organize the Legion Condor.

 The Nationalists resumed their offensive, Getafe (13 km south of Madrid) fell on November 4 and on November 8 the Nationalists started their frontal assault on Madrid.
 Nevertheless, Mola decided to retire a part of their troops from the assault on Madrid, in order to reinforce the flanks, because he feared another tank attack.